+History Origins Transcendentalism is closely related to Unitarianism, the dominant religious movement in Boston at the early nineteenth century.
+Emerson's Nature Kristen Houghton: The Spiritual Power of Words.
 We have at our disposal a power that can change lives, make a sick spirit healthy, encourage success, guide those who need it, make or break relationships and create a lasting impression of us as people.
-Kristen Houghton: The Spiritual Power of Words

-care neglect encouragement discouragement love fear kindness violence trust deceit play suffering fun punishment bood coercion freedom guilt fairness shame my rights timeout feeling narcissism sharing materialism acceptance criticism respect contempt safety defensiveness listening stonewalling inventiveness obedience wonder ignorance equality autocracy cooperation competition Malama
+Malama.
+Care neglect encouragement discouragement love fear kindness violence trust deceit play suffering fun punishment bood coercion freedom guilt fairness shame my rights timeout feeling narcissism sharing materialism acceptance criticism respect contempt safety defensiveness listening stonewalling inventiveness obedience wonder ignorance equality autocracy cooperation competition Welcome and Aloha from Hawaii!